betterscientificsoftware/bssw.io/CuratedContent/BusFactor.md

 [OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/en) are a wealth of information and up-to-date links for open source projects and are helpful for all software projects.
 The best practice criteria for [bus factor](https://bestpractices.coreinfrastructure.org/en/criteria?details=true&rationale=true#1.bus_factor) is that it must be at least two.
 The bus factor section includes suggestions such as defining and publicly documenting key roles with the associated responsibilities and tasks, as well as a link to a truck factor tool for estimating the truck (or bus) factor of github sites.

-[5 Whys](https://www.5whys.com), a blog for software team leaders has several short articles that can help to increase your project's bus factor including the following two:
+[5 Whys](https://www.5whys.com), a blog for software team leaders, has several short articles that can help to increase your project's bus factor, including the following two:

    - ["Why your 'best’ developer is your biggest problem"](https://www.5whys.com/articles/the-bus-factor-why-your-best-developer-is-your-biggest-probl.html) has great suggestions for thinking through who the key team members are (including the project manager) and actions to increase the bus factor for your project.
    - ["Two techniques to avoid the bus factor"](https://www.5whys.com/articles/two-techniques-to-avoid-the-bus-factor-in-your-teams-push-an.html) explains using push and pull techniques for sharing information among project members.